-- The first three letters indicate the Letter Code of the Subject/ Subject Area. - The first digit of the three-digit number indicates the level (1, 2, 3 or 4) at which the course unit is given. - The other two digits is the identification number assigned to that particular course unit. - The first letter of the two-letters that follow the three digit number indicates whether the course unit is a unit at General (G), Special (M) or Subject Specific (S). - The second letter of the two letters that follow the three digit number indicate whether the course is Auxiliary/Enhancement (A), Core (C) or Elective (E). - The last digit indicates the credit value of the course unit.
+- The first three letters indicate the Letter Code of the Subject/ Subject Area. - The first digit of the three-digit number indicates the level (1, 2, 3 or 4) at which the course unit is given. - The other two digits is the identification number assigned to that particular course unit. - The first letter of the two-letters that follow the three digit number indicates whether the course unit is a unit at General (G), Special (M), Subject Specific (S), or Extended (X) degree programme. - The second letter of the two letters that follow the three digit number indicate whether the course is Auxiliary/Enhancement (A), Core (C), Elective (E), or Mandatory (M). - The last digit indicates the credit value of the course unit.

-The Course Codes and the titles of all course units offered by the Faculty with their credit values at all levels are given in Annexure Al to Al0 (Pages 34 - 47).
+The Course Codes and the titles of all course units offered by the Faculty with their credit values at all levels are given in Annexure A1 to A12 (Pages 36 - 53).

 4.1.8.3.
-Syllabi of the Course Units: The objectives, syllabus and the method of evaluation of each course unit available at the various levels are given in the Faculty publication named "Structure and Syllabi of the Bachelor Degree Programmes" copies of which are made available in the Main (Vithiananthan) Library and the Departmental Libraries for reference.
+Syllabi of the Course Units: The objectives, syllabus and the method of evaluation of each course unit available at the various levels are given in the Faculty publication named "Structure and Syllabi of the Bachelor Degree Programmes" which is made available in the Main (Vithiananthan) Library, the Departmental Libraries and the website of the Faculty of Science.